 Life Science Research Advancements In STD Testing

-Time-consuming processes, high expense and lack of access to testing labs used to be the biggest problems with STD testing.
+Time-consuming processes, high expense, and lack of access to testing labs used to be the biggest problems with STD testing.
 It could take days for elaborate bioassays to determine results.
 This was important to get the best, most accurate result.

-Today, however, there has been an explosion of new technologies and new STD testing methods that make it far cheaper and easier for the 448 million new cases of curable STIs each year to be diagnosed early and treated.
+Today, however, there has been an explosion of new technologies and STD testing methods that make it far cheaper and easier for the 448 million new cases of curable STIs each year to be diagnosed early and treated.

-New Developments Are Ensuring That Tests Are More Accessible, Accurate And Convenient.
+New Developments Are Ensuring That Tests Are More Accessible, Accurate, And Convenient.

 This is essential in rural areas with minimal facilities.
-There is little chance of some patients driving all the way to a screening to return in a few days for results.
+There is little chance of some patients driving to a screening to return in a few days for results.
 This applies especially to those trying to maintain some privacy in their day-to-day lives.
 Rural POC platforms provide a local, friendly service that is quick and convenient.

-It also helps all of those that are distressed by the idea of heading to a hospital with such a personal problem.
+It also helps all those distressed by the idea of heading to a hospital with such a personal problem.
 In-home HIV identification kits are now providing results in less than 20 minutes.
 There is also a new FDA-approved kit that can test for HIV and syphilis within a single specimen.

-Advancements In Testing Processes And The Accuracy Of Results Mean That Patients In Rural America Can Receive Better Treatment Options.
+Advancements In Testing Processes And The Accuracy Of Results Mean Patients In Rural America Can Receive Better Treatment Options.

 An excellent example of this is the NAAT test.
-This nucleic acid amplification test is used in the testing of Chlamydia and gonorrhea.
+This nucleic acid amplification test is used in testing Chlamydia and gonorrhea.
 This test covers a lot of bacteria within the measurement matrix to increase the likelihood of detection.
 POCT advancements now mean that centers can screen for these pathogens.
-There is still work to do to improve the accuracy and sensitivity of these kits, as some are as low 12%.
+There is still work to do to improve the accuracy and sensitivity of these kits, as some are as low as 12%.
 This is why this NAAT laboratory test is still so important.

 These Recent Advancements In The Range Of STD Testing Options Also Mean That Labs Can Expand Into New Territory.

 At-home testing kits now expect that these labs can cater to a wider audience for a greater variety of STDs.
 An excellent example of this ability to branch out into new areas is the test for trichomonas.
-This bacteria is said to be responsible 187 million STIs across the world, but it is tricky to pin down.
+This bacteria is said to be responsible for 187 million STIs across the world, but it is tricky to pin down.

 Thankfully, there is a new POC test that looks at Trichomonas vaginitis membrane proteins and immunochromatographic capillary flow.
 This test can be carried out in this remote location with results in as little as 10 minutes.
 There are also NAAT tests that are improving in accuracy and speed.
 Additionally, there are new serum sample tests for syphilis that are becoming more sensitive than traditional RPR tests.

 There is still work to be prepared to bring more STD testing options to more people with greater accuracy and efficiency.
 Research is ongoing.
-There is an HPV point of care test in development that is expected to offer 99.9% detection sensitivity.
-As more hospitals, clinics and health centers bring in these recent advancements in POC options.
+There is an HPV point-of-care test in development that is expected to offer 99.9% detection sensitivity.
+As more hospitals, clinics, and health centers bring in these recent advancements in POC options.
 More patients will see the benefits.